Round-up of all the Hogmanay events taking place this weekend in Edinburgh

-Edinburgh Hogmanay: All the Hogmanay events taking place in Edinburgh including Pulp and Björn Again
+Edinburgh Hogmanay: All the Hogmanay events taking place in Edinburgh including rugby and torchlight procession

 and live on Freeview channel 276